adknudson/thesis/050-predictive-inference.Rmd

 # Predictive Inference {#predictive-inferences}

+_All models are wrong but some are useful_

+The above quote is from George Box, and it is a popular quote that statisticians like to throw around^[I am one of them].
+All models are wrong because it is nearly impossible to account for the minutiae of every process that contributes to an observed phenomenon, and often trying to results in poorer performing models.

-*why is predictive performance the right model selection/comparison criteria*.
+*why is predictive performance the right model selection/comparison criteria*

 - idea of "geocentric" models: wrong models that still predict well
 - notions overfitting/underfitting:
 - more parameters leads to better in-sample fit